Robert Brownrigg

-General Sir Robert Brownrigg, 1st Baronet, GCB (8 February 1758 – 27 April 1833) was an Irish-born British statesman and soldier.
+General Sir Robert Brownrigg, 1st Baronet, GCB (8 February 1758 – 27 April 1833) was a British Army officer and colonial administrator.
 He brought the last part of Sri Lanka under British rule.

 Early career

-Brownrigg was commissioned as an ensign in 1775.
+Brownrigg was an Anglo-Irishman, he was commissioned as an ensign in 1775.
 After service with the 9th (East Norfolk) Regiment of Foot, he was appointed Military Secretary to the Duke of York in 1795, and accompanied him to The Helder in Holland in 1799.
 In 1803 he was appointed Quartermaster-General to the Forces.
 In 1805 he was made Colonel of the 9th (East Norfolk) Regiment.

 Walcheren campaign

 July 1809, he joined the expedition to the Schelt.
 Brownrigg served as chief-of-staff to the commander Lord Chatham during the aborted operation to seize Antwerp that stalled on Walcheren island.
 On Chatham's instructions he drew up a memorandum assessing the situation for a council of war at which it was decided to abandon the attempt against Antwerp.